Kong/go-apiops/docs/security-o2k.md

 ## Boolean logic

 No boolean AND/OR logic is supported.
-So a `security` directive can only have 1 `security requirement`, and with in that only a single `securityScheme`.
+So a `security` directive can only have 1 `security requirement`, and within that only a single `securityScheme`.

 ## Extensions